A community of musicians and mentors.

 Targeted Degree Programs

 Valpo’s music alumni excel in careers from music teaching to church music to arts management.

-To acknowledge these diverse interests, the music department offers three degree programs, each one leading to a specialized major, as well as a music minor.
+To acknowledge these diverse interests, the music department offers four degree programs, each one leading to a specialized major, as well as a music minor.
 The many tracks within these degree programs ensure that music students cultivate their own talents and interests.

 Service to the Whole Community

 The department welcomes students of all majors to be involved in musical life on campus.
 Non-majors can participate in department ensembles, studio lessons, introductory music courses, and extracurricular music groups.
 Learn more »

 Union of Music and Faith